agussman/agussman.github.io/mtg.md

 Some of the things I'm looking for:
  * I need a web interface.
 Anything soley on the phone won't work.
  * I want more than just deck management; I actually want to be able to support searching my entire inventory of cards.
+ * I deal with a lot of Foils and so it should support that as easily as possible

  ## Data Entry / Scanning Apps